BEEF LIVER BALLS

 Polysaccharides are the main carbohydrate found in most corporate dog foods (starch, glycogen, dextrin and dietary fibre).
 And did you know that cereal grains such as wheat, rice, corn, sorghum, barley and are the main ingredients in most dog food.

 Now that we are all caught up, you should realise that by feeding your dog commercial dog food, you are mostly feeding them sugar.
 And that reason alone is a good reason not to feed your dog more sugar or carbs in their dog treats.

-The reason that some nutrition sites say that adding straiht sugar to a recipe is bad, is that the carbs contain enough already.
+The reason that some nutrition sites say that adding straight sugar to a recipe is bad, is that the carbs contain enough already.
 Sugar is very easily converted to fat in a dog and humans body and excess sugar can lead to obesity or diabetes anyone.

 The reason that most dog treats companies add a lot of sugar to any mix is that its the simplest way of disguising the bland grain taste and getting a dog addicted to the treat.

 How much sugar is in the typical dog treat?

 Dog treats, like dog food, don't list the percentage of any ingredient.
 They list them just in order of percentage of the ingredient, but by 'ingredient splitting' the total amount of any one class of ingredients like carbs or sugar can be disguised.

 If a dog treat has sugar as the first ingredient you should definitely avoid it.
-Many of the non meat dog treats on the market have sugar listed as the second and third, or third and fourth ingredient BUT when combined they make up the highest percentage total ingredient.
+Many of the non-meat dogs treat on the market have sugar listed as the second and third, or third and fourth ingredient BUT when combined they make up the highest percentage total ingredient.